College rowing in the United States: Men's rowing

 Men's rowing is not affiliated with the National Collegiate Athletic Association.
-The de facto national championship of Division I men's rowing is the Intercollegiate Rowing Association (IRA) Championships.
-The National Champion in each category is the winner of its respective Varsity 8+ race.
-The Dad Vail Regatta is considered the national championship for second-tier schools.
-These include top club teams such as Virginia and Michigan as well as lower level varsity programs such as Hobart and St. Joseph's University.
-Other club programs and all programs outside the NCAA/IRA structure compete at the ACRA National Championship Regatta.

 In collegiate men's rowing, the First Varsity 8 is meant to be the fastest boat.
 Oarsmen not selected for the First Varsity 8 are usually placed in the Second Varsity 8 followed by the Third Varsity.
 Rowers outside of the top two eights are sometimes, depending on the race, put into fours of various categories.
 This is the case at the IRA championship, for example, but not at the Eastern Sprints or Pac-10 championship.
-Freshman separately competed in the Freshman 8, the Second Freshman 8, a Freshman 4, etc., until 2012 when the IRA permitted freshman eligibility to row in a varsity boat; most leagues followed suit.
+Freshman separately competed in the Freshman 8, the Second Freshman 8, a Freshman 4, etc., until 2012 when the IRA permitted freshman eligibility to row in a varsity boat.
 The IRA eliminated freshman races after 2015.
+The ACRA National Championship still features a 1st Novice 8+, 2nd Novice 8+ and Novice 4+ events.
+They also elect a Freshmen All-American team each year.